 Simplicity usually comes with trade offs though, and the iPhone is no different.
 For example, have you ever tried to precisely resize an image on your iPhone?
 While you can crop the image, effectively reducing its size, you can’t change the resolution of a picture to a specific size.

-In this post, I will show you how to resize a picture on your iPhone using Image Resizer+, no computer needed!
+In this post, I will show you how to resize a picture on your iPhone using Compress Photos, no computer needed!

-Step 2: Launch the app, and tap on the “Photos” option.
-It will bring up all the albums on your device, including Camera Roll and My Photo Stream (as you can tell from the above screenshot, you can also load an image directly from your Dropbox).
-Select the album and then pick the photo you want to resize.
+Step 2: Launch the app, and tap on the “+” icon.
+It will bring up all the albums on your device.
+Select the album and then pick the photo you want to resize, and tap Next.

 Step 3: Once the image has been loaded into the app, you will see 2 different sliders: photo quality, and photo dimensions.
 First, we want to keep photo quality at 100%.
 Then we can adjust photo dimensions by moving the slider left and right to your desired size.
 You will notice that as you slide to increase or decrease the size, the width and height of the image will be proportionally adjusted automatically.